 Her relationship with Adelaide was unfortunately not well documented at the time.
 But Queen Victoria was no doubt a formidable figure from her auntie’s influence as a strong-willed, generous woman.

-We venture through Victoria Square on all our tours, so find out more about how to walk with us during your Adelaide stay and discover more of its history!
+We venture through Victoria Square on selected tours, so find out more about how to walk with us during your Adelaide stay and discover more of its history!

 Tell us your thoughts on Queen Victoria and Queen Adelaide as well, I would love to read your comments.